 Today, Polo has regained popularity and at least 77 countries are known to play this fast and exciting sport.

-Do you have any interesting or fun facts about polo that we’ve missed?
-Share them here in the comments section below!
+Do you know any fun facts about polo?
+Share them in the comments below!